ssilverman/QNEthernet/README.md

 ##### Mbed TLS library install for Arduino IDE

 In your preferred "Libraries" folder, create a folder named _mbedtls_.
 Underneath that, create a _src_ folder.
-Copy, recursively, all files from the distribution as follows:
+Copy, recursively, all files and folders from the distribution as follows:
 1. distro/library/* -> "Libraries"/mbedtls/src
 2. distro/include/* -> "Libraries"/mbedtls/src